xBaank/MadridTransporte-back/Readme.md

     ports:
       - "7777:443"
     volumes:
-      - yourNginxConfFilePath:/etc/nginx/conf.d/default.conf //Example below
+      - yourNginxConfFilePath:/etc/nginx/conf.d/default.conf #Example below
-      - yourPrivateKeyFilePath:/root/ssl/key.pem //You can generate it using letsencrypt
+      - yourPrivateKeyFilePath:/root/ssl/key.pem #You can generate it using letsencrypt
-      - yourFullchainFilePath:/root/ssl/cert.pem //You can generate it using letsencrypt
+      - yourFullchainFilePath:/root/ssl/cert.pem #You can generate it using letsencrypt
-      - yourNginxCacheFolderPath:/data/nginx/cache //You can use a volume to persist cache
+      - yourNginxCacheFolderPath:/data/nginx/cache #You can use a volume to persist cache
     command: [ "nginx", "-g", "daemon off;" ]
 ```